Drug Crimes

 • Criminal possession of a controlled substance in the first degree is the most serious drug possession crime.
 You will face this charge if you possess a minimum of 8 ounces of narcotic drug preparations or at least 5,760 milligrams of methadone.
 It is a Class A-I felony.
 N.Y.
 Pen.
 Law § 220.21

-There are an additional 6 possession of marijuana offenses.
-Possession of marijuana is considered less serious than possession of a controlled substance.
-Thus, there is one possession of marijuana charge that is just a violation, and 2 others that are misdemeanors.
+There are an additional six possession of marijuana offenses.
+Possession of marijuana is considered less severe than possession of a controlled substance.
+Thus, there is one possession of marijuana charge that is just a violation and two others that are misdemeanors.

 • Unlawful possession of marijuana involves knowingly and unlawfully possessing marijuana.
 It is a violation.
 N.Y.
 Pen.
 Law § 221.05